novuso/ansible-role-composer/README.md

 ## Role Variables

+Ansible variables are listed here along with their default values:

 `composer_local_dir` sets the directory for the local `composer.phar` download.
 If `composer_global_install` is true, the file is downloaded here before it is moved.